Lord Byron the boxer - his road rage incident in Venice

 July 8th 1817 - Lord Byron is slumming it in debauched lordly splendour in a Venetian palace while running up the enormous debts that would soon force him to sell Newstead Abbey.

-A letter he writes to his solicitor back in England reveals a curious case of road rage he has out riding from Dolo to La Mira.
+A letter he writes to his publisher back in England reveals a curious case of road rage he has out riding from Dolo to La Mira.
 He may have looked like an angelic innocent abroad but Byron was an enthusiastic bare-knuckle boxing fan and as we'll see was not averse to using his fists himself when the opportunity arose...

 Byron had this boxing-themed dressing screen made of cut-out boxing pictures